CSES-Open-Source/LowPriceCenter/README.md

 - Download the Tailwind CSS IntelliSense extension in VSCode.
   - Add .\*Styles.\* to class attributes in settings.

+## Branching Guidelines

+When working on the project, aim to always branch from `dev` instead of `main`.
+This is where the currently development version will be stored.

+Branches should be named with the `prefix/description` format (i.e. `feature/create-product`).
+Below are a list of the prefixes we'll be using:

+- `feature`: Use for new features.
+- `bugfix`: Use for bugfixes.
+- `experiment`: Use for experiments - these will rarely be directly added to `dev`.
+- `merge`: Should be used to merge branches that have messy conflicts before doing a PR into `dev`.

+When you finish your work in a branch, create a PR into `dev` and request for review from [@chase-of-the-fjords](https://github.com/chase-of-the-fjords).
+Add a description of the changes made following the format provided.

 ## Help

 If you're having errors with committing, run `npm run lint-fix` (Linting is currently disabled, so this shouldn't be an issue)